Operations vs. Financials: What’s Really Costing You

 Your accountant can help investigate, but a shop error doesn’t make your accountant wrong.

 It’s always a best practice to look for significant swings in your balance sheet.
 Balances that are typically positive (e.g., prepaid insurance) showing negative are a signal that perhaps the books are wrong.

 Ask your accountant for the reconciliation supporting the account.
 Review the reconciliation and ensure it’s done correctly; it’s not a statement of activity during the month; it should tell you precisely what is in the account.
 For example:

 If you ask for a reconciliation of employee receivables, you should receive a list of names and amounts owed, not a report showing who took an advance that month.

 Map Your Workflows

 In addition to the tips mentioned above, I recommend adding a process map to your key business workflows.
 A process map is a planning and management tool that visually describes the flow of work.
 Process maps show a series of events that produce an end result.

 Let’s see how this applies to a common challenge I hear: “our costs are out of control.”
 Often, owners are tempted to blame accounting.
-But what if the problem is that your warehouse manager is buying too much.
+But what if the problem is that your warehouse manager is buying too much?
 That’s not the responsibility of your Accounts Payable employee.
 So how could you dig deeper?
 Let’s look at the flow chart.

 It’s important that you involve the role that is causing the issue.
-Review your purchase orders by vendor with your purchasing team and get their thoughts on the increased volume.
+Review your purchase orders by the vendor with your purchasing team and get their thoughts on the increased volume.